 A Multi-Award Winning Practice

-In January 2017, 387 Veterinary Centre was voted UK Vets of the Year for the second year running, as well as being recognised as a top 50 Best UK Business.
+In January 2018, 387 Veterinary Centre was voted UK Vets of the Year for the third year running, as well as being recognised as a top 50 Best UK Business.
 Both awards were through nationwide polls run by The Best Of franchise to find businesses that customers really love.
 On a local level, the Best of Walsall have also recognised our outstanding customer feedback with a Gold Standard Award.

 Fair and competitive pricing

 We believe our prices are honest and competitive.
 Because we give you more of our time (15 minute appointments for both consultations and vaccinations) you actually get more for your money.
 We respect our clients and want you to feel you get excellent value for our professional care, so we always charge fairly and consistently.

 Looking after our clients